github/objective-c-style-guide/README.md

 ## Documentation and Organization

- * All method declarations should be documented.
+ * Method declarations should be documented to the extent possible.
- * Comments should be hard-wrapped at 80 characters.
- * Comments should be [Tomdoc](http://tomdoc.org/)-style.
+ * Comments should be [Appledoc](https://github.com/tomaz/appledoc/blob/master/CommentsFormattingStyle.markdown)-style.
- * Document whether object parameters allow `nil` as a value.
+ * Document whether object parameters allow `nil` as a value or use the new `nullable` and `nonnull` annotations.
  * Use `#pragma mark`s to categorize methods into functional groupings and protocol implementations, following this general structure:

 ```objc